-We provide open public sessions for candidates to sit BCS examinations in Business Analysis.
+Our open public sessions for candidates to sit BCS examinations in Business Analysis will cease from December 2016.

-Examinations are conducted on the second Tuesday afternoon of each month and are normally conducted at a venue between Euston and Kings Cross stations in London.
+Until then they will continue to be conducted on the second Tuesday afternoon of each month at a venue between Euston and Kings Cross stations in London.
 The joining instructions will confirm this.

 We do not use our Berkhamsted address for examinations.